BEHAVIOURAL ECONOMICS

 Topics include:

-- Intertemporal decision-making and time inconsistency;
+- Intertemporal decision-making and time inconsistency

-- Social preferences and altruistic behavior;
+- Social and other-regarding preferences

 Referral texts